-The Campus Tree Advisory Committee is an important part of the overall Tree Care Plan, and it is complementary to other related committees on campus, including the Sustainability Working Advisory Teams (SWATeams), the Architecture Review Committee, the Campus Beautification Committee, the University Extension Master Gardeners and Master Naturalists, the Academic Senate's Committee on Campus Operations, and the Resilient Grounds Strategy Advisory Committee.
+The Campus Tree Advisory Committee is an important part of the overall Tree Care Plan, and it is complementary to other related committees on campus, including the Topical iCAP Teams, the Architecture Review Committee, the Campus Beautification Committee, the University Extension Master Gardeners and Master Naturalists, the Academic Senate's Committee on Campus Operations, and the Campus Landscape Master Plan Core Committee.
 All of these committees work together to support the physical infrastructure and beauty of the U of I campus.